Back Previous Pages

 3. Mossman Gorge, Daintree National Park

-Mossman Gorge is where both locals and tourists descend during the hot, summer days for a refreshing swim.
-Located in the southern part of the Daintree, the most popular swimming hole is set against a backdrop of steep, rainforest-clad mountains, while cool waters feeding the spot cascade over smooth, gigantic boulders.
-A popular family activity is the half day drift snorkel tour.
+Mossman Gorge is where both locals and visitors descend during the hot, summer days for a refreshing swim.
+Located in the southern part of the Daintree, this popular swimming hole is set against a backdrop of steep, rainforest-clad mountains, while cool waters feeding the spot cascade over smooth, gigantic boulders.
+Note - swimming is subject to current conditions.
+A popular family family activity is the half day drift snorkel tour.

-The Ngadiku Dreamtime Walk is well worth it.
-Ngadiku means stories from a long time ago.
+The Dreamtime Walk is well worth it.
 The Kuku Yalangi Indigenous people have a deep connection to the land and your guide will share the stories that have been passed down over generations as you explore the rainforest on foot.
 You’ll be welcomed with a cleansing smoking ceremony, learn about the medicinal and culinary qualities of plants, and visit a sacred ceremony site.
 Your guide will also point out wildlife and vegetation that you otherwise would have walked straight past.

 4. Kuranda, Atherton Tablelands